 The Historic Foodie, sometimes known as Victoria Rumble, has written several books and a host of magazine articles about the joys of food and cooking in earlier times.
-She collects antique cookware from the U.S. and Europe and her interests include food preservation as well as preparation.
-Her demonstrations are tailored for particular time periods (18th century through Early 20th century) and locations.
+She collects antique cookware from the U.S. and Europe and her interests include food preservation and preparation as well as all aspects of 18th century material culture.

-In recent years she noticed as many people were buying her books as a guide to a self-sustainable lifestyle as for their strictly historic content and began to share her knowledge with those who don’t want to be wholly dependent on modern technology.
-In these uncertain economic times more and more people want to learn the skills of former years in order to provide for themselves and their families and Victoria’s books teach everything from outdoor shelters to preparing a meal over a proper cook fire.
+When she noticed as many people were buying her books as a guide to a self-sustainable lifestyle as for their strictly historic content she began to tailor her lectures toward their needs and share her knowledge with those who don’t want to be wholly dependent on modern technology.
+In these uncertain economic times more and more people want to learn the skills of former years in order to provide for themselves and their families and Victoria’s books are a handy comprehensive guide for doing just that.

-She has lectured at numerous living history museums, national parks, historical conferences, heirloom farmer’s markets, the Champlain Valley Exposition, Gettysburg Meets the Arts, home school associations, civic organizations, historical and genealogical societies.
-She regularly demonstrates 18th century foodways at Ft.
-Toulouse, Wetumpka, AL, and speaks with some 12,000 students there over the course of three days each fall.
+She has lectured at numerous living history museums, national parks, historical conferences, heirloom farmer’s markets, the Champlain Valley Exposition, Gettysburg Meets the Arts, home school associations, civic organizations, historical and genealogical societies, etc.

 Feel welcome to subscribe to TheHistoricFoodie blog and join the fun!

 Blissful meals, yall!